eddmann/eddmann.github.io/_posts/2021/2021-02-17-advent-of-code-2015-day-22-wizard-simulator-20xx.md

 };
 ```

-This leads us onto being able to start codifying the steps that a given battle round takes.
+This leads us to being able to start codifying the steps that a given battle round takes.
 We will start by building out all the desired steps as isolated immutable state transitions.
-First we will handle how we apply effects before each particpants turn.
+First, we will handle how we apply effects before each participant's turn.

 ```typescript
 type BattleTransition = (state: BattleState) => BattleState;